 As it became Carla’s time to decide where to go to high school, many things came to her mind.
 While all the other kids were looking at schools in Queens New York, Carla knew she wanted to attend a school focusing in on an artistic career in Manhattan.
 Diverse artistic opportunities, is one of the true blessings of living in New York City.
 She researched performing arts school and announced to her parents that she wanted to go to The High School of Performing Arts.

 “Five days a week after school until 10:00 pm, and all day Saturday and Sunday, I trained.
 I studied everything… ballet, gymnastics, jazz, tap, voice, and the dramatic arts.”

-Carla’s dad, a man raised by a first generation, Caribbean father thought she had lost my mind.
+Carla’s dad, a man raised by a first-generation, Caribbean father thought she had lost my mind.
 He thought of the arts as a hobby, not a career!
-The passion and hard work Carla consistently produced and high-grade point average was a promised, must.
-Her education had to be a number one priority.
+The passion and hard work Carla consistently produced and high-grade point average were a promised, must.
+Her education had to be the number one priority.

 “So I did it!
 I only had 3 months to prepare and I did it!”